Kathleen Vinehout: Wisconsin Governor (2012)

+Wisconsin Governor (2018)

 Personal life

 Vinehout owns a farm with her husband, Doug, a former member of the Illinois House of Representatives and current member of the Board of Education in Alma.
 Her family operates a 223 acre organic farm near Alma, Wisconsin.
-She owns a cat and a pair of beloved horses.
-Doug and Kathleen have one son, Nathan, recently graduated from Macalester College.
+She owns a cat and a pair of horses.
+Doug and Kathleen have one son, Nathan, a graduate of Macalester College.